DiamondTechnologies/All-In-One/README.md

 ### 1. Download & Install

-> ℹ️ The SignPath Foundation team is reviewing this project, so there are no ready-to-use binaries yet.
-Stay tuned!

-Download the latest MSIX package from the **Releases** section.
+Download the latest ZIP archive from the **Releases** section.

-Open the file and click **Install**.
+Unzip the file and launch Install.cmd as admininstrator.

 ### 2. Launch